Mobius1/ms-spycams/README.md

 * Use the `spycam_tablet` item to connect to and control your deployed spy camera(s)
 * Retrieve a spy camera by targeting it

+If you don't want to utilise the `spycam_tablet` item, you can trigger the following events:

+* 'spycams:client:connect' - connects to the spy cameras (if any are deployed)
+* 'spycams:client:disconnect' - disconnects from the spy cameras

 ## Contributing
 * Pull requests are welcome